 The man must also submit to random drug and alcohol testing and attend Alcoholics Anonymous (AA) meetings each week.
 The man told the judge he’s been sober since the December arrest and is working with an AA sponsor.

 AA meeting attendance is a very common requirement in many DWI cases, and attendance at AA meetings can also be recommended for many other alleged DWI offenders because courts typically take more favorable views towards those who have taken active steps to become and remain sober.
-People accused of DWI need to understand that an alleged offender who is actively attending AA meetings could be more likely to negotiation a reduction in or dismissal of criminal charges.
+People accused of DWI need to understand that an alleged offender who is actively attending AA meetings could be more likely to negotiate a reduction in or dismissal of criminal charges.

 Anybody who has been arrested for a criminal offense for the first time in Collin County needs to understand the true nature of the charges that they are facing and what will need to be done.
 Prosecutors are seeking convictions and alleged offenders need to invest in having somebody who can defend them in court.

-Marijuana arrests account for a significant number of arrests in Collin County, with many people being accused of possession although there are certain other major crimes that also occur in the county.
+Marijuana arrests account for a significant number of arrests in Collin County, with many people being accused of possession although there are certainly other major crimes that also occur in the county.
 It is not impossible for many other kinds of drug cases to also originate in Collin County.

 Many people can also be arrested for their first DWI offense in Collin County.
 All DWIs are incredibly humiliating experiences for most alleged offenders, and it can be incredibly hard for people to take the initial steps to reach out for help but it is important for everybody to be proactive in investigating their criminal defense options in such cases.

-First time offenses can include any one of the other major kinds of crimes in Texas.
+First-time offenses can include any one of the other major kinds of crimes in Texas.
 Some people may be arrested for the first time in an incident of family violence or domestic violence, some could be accused of sex crimes, and others could be facing white collar charges.
 Violent crimes, property crimes, and weapon or firearm crimes can also occur to first-time offenders.

 All alleged offenders need to be aware of the difference between the Texas criminal process for state charges and the process for federal charges.
 Federal charges are a much more different kind of case that could also involve more significant penalties for an alleged offender.